irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 should also avoid the use of slang and unnecessary jargon in both spoken and written communication.
-When faced with English that may be difficult to understand, IRTF participants should make a sincere effort to understand each other and to engage in conversation to clarify what was meant.
+When faced with English that may be difficult to understand, IRTF participants should make a sincere effort to understand each other and to engage in conversation to clarify when necessary.

 Participants should ensure that language and imagery used in IRTF documents, presentations, mailing lists, research group meetings, open meetings,